Non-Park Use Permit Policies

 Form

-An application form is available in three formats: online, Microsoft Word, and Adobe PDF.
-All of these formats are available in the sidebar to the left.
+An application form is available in the following formats: online form, Microsoft Word, and PDF.

 The permit application fee of $1,000 is for the staff time to review and process your application.
-It is non-refundable, once permit review has begun.
+It is non-refundable once permit review has begun.
 There may be additional impact fees, depending on the nature and extent of your project.
-The rate schedule for a temporary closure is as follows:
+The impact fee is generally determined using the following formula: dollar rate per square foot per week of use.
+Note: Rates increase in relation to the duration of the closure.

 • Month 1 = $.18/sf/wk